Topics

 S3 Amazon: Protect files against unauthorized use

-But for now, we work with CloudBerry Explorer.
 Please have look in the Member Area and look for the video tutorial: Expiring URL’s with CloudBerry Explorer.

 What you will discover in that video tutorial is the following: